dbortoluzzi/corep-cloud-product-catalog/02-docker/README.md

 ## Prerequisites

-- Docker and Docker Compose installed
+- Docker and Docker Compose v2 installed (Docker Compose is included in Docker Desktop or can be installed as a plugin)
 - Maven installed (to compile the project)
 - The JAR file must be built in `../01-monolith/target/`

+**Note**: This project uses Docker Compose v2 (`docker compose` command).
+If you have the older v1 (`docker-compose`), you can still use it, but v2 is recommended.

 ## Quick Start